FamilySearch/GEDCOM/attribute-event-requests/INDI-attribute.md

 The most closely related structures are:

 - `NATI`: Defined as "an individual’s national heritage or origin, or other folk, house, kindred, lineage, or tribal interest."
-While "heimat" is not specifically included, it is related to "origin" and "house" which are.
+In contrast, "heimat" refers to a geographical region a person is from.

 Related proposals include